by Damon Rinard

 I made a short (5 seconds) MPG video of the fork snapping into position.
 In the video I can hear the brake's barrel adjuster rattle as the fork drops into each position.
 I adjusted play out of the headset about two weeks before this video, not realizing at the time it was pitted.
 The action is fairly rough all around.

-Jobst Brandt describes the cause of this indexing in the article "Indexed Steering" in the FAQ for rec.bicycles.tech, and also has this comment to make:
+Jobst Brandt describes the cause of this indexing in the article "Indexed Steering" in a rec.bicycles.tech newsgroup posting, and also has this comment to make: